 If you have not completed the enrollment process with the Philadelphia Youth Network by the time of these interviews, you will not be able to participate in the second round of interviews for the “Summer in the City” program with the City of Philadelphia municipal government.

-Applicants will be notified of their selection to the internship by mid June 2015.
+Applicants will be notified of their selection to the internship by late June 2016.

 Please note that applicants who are not selected to participate in the “Summer in the City” High School Internship Program with city municipal government may be considered for an internship with another company participating in WorkReady’s summer internships; however, placement is not guaranteed.